Purpose

 - producers

-- artists who apply to the Visual Artists Creation Projects program in the same year
+- artists who have been awarded a grant in the Visual Artists Creation Projects program in the same year

-Note: If you have not completed the requisite number of independent works, but are a professional artist in another discipline (for example, dance, theatre, music), your media arts project may be eligible in another project grant program.
+- If you have not completed the requisite number of independent media art works but are a professional artist in another discipline (for example, dance, theatre, music), your media arts project may be eligible in another project grant program.
 See the full list of programs here.

 What this program funds